No. 490 Squadron RNZAF: History

-No. 490 Squadron was formed 28 March 1943 at Jui near Freetown in what is now present-day Sierra Leone.
+No. 490 Squadron was formed on 28 March 1943 at Jui near Freetown in what is now present-day Sierra Leone.
 The last of the seven New Zealand Article XV squadrons, it had been intended that the squadron would be located so it could operate over the Indian Ocean, but the need for more Coastal Command squadrons for coverage of the convoy routes along the west coast of Africa dictated a change in destination to Jui.
 The first personnel to arrive at Jui, located on a strip of land of extending into an estuary and surrounded by mangrove swamps, was the ground crew.
 The aircrew began flying their aircraft in from Scotland, where they had received training at Stranraer, in June.
 The unit was led by Wing Commander D. W. Baird, who had previously commanded RNZAF forces in Fiji.

-Equipped with Consolidated Catalina flying boats, No. 490 Squadron was tasked with patrolling for submarines, escorting convoys, and search and rescue missions.
+Equipped with Consolidated Catalina flying boats, No. 490 Squadron was tasked with patrolling for submarines, escorting convoys, and search and rescue missions, both from Jui and from Fisherman's Lake in Liberia.
 Its first operation was as a convoy escort on 2 July.
-In August the squadron rescued its first seamen, from a merchant ship that had been sunk by a torpedo about 400 mi from Freetown.
+On 7 August the squadron rescued its first seamen, 39 survivors from the merchant ship Fernhill that had been sunk by a torpedo about 400 mi from Freetown.
 This involved a Catalina flying station over the seamen, who had taken to life rafts, while a second guided another ship to pick them up.
 Just a few days later, a U-boat was sighted and attacked.
 Four depth charges were dropped and appeared to have damaged the steering of the U-boat, which then submerged.
 However, most patrols were uneventful as U-boat activity was on the decline and their crews very cautious, operating at the fringe of the squadron's air coverage.
 In early December, there was a brief flurry of action when a ship was torpedoed near Freetown and the squadron sought out the attacking U-boat, but without success.

 Wing Commander B. S. Nicholl took over in December 1943 and oversaw the squadron's conversion to Short Sunderland flying boats the following year.
 By this time, an advance base for the squadron had been established at Fisherman's Lake in Liberia.
 The U-boat threat had now largely disappeared but the squadron still escorted convoys and carried out patrols.
 Despite the boredom, there was still risk to flying personnel, often through the storms that affected the area of operations.
 One Sunderland was forced down 200 mi from land due to damage from a storm on 13 July 1944.
 Two crew members were lost, trapped in the sinking aircraft, and the others spent 24 hours in life rafts without food and water before being rescued.

 In October 1944, Wing Commander T. S. Gill was appointed commander of the squadron.
 It flew its last operation on 6 May 1945, and when it became obvious that No. 490 Squadron would not be needed in Japan, the squadron was disbanded on 1 August.